agnesdeng/mixgb/README.md

 3)  Three variables: `plot_2num1fac()`, `plot_1num2fac()`.

-Each function will return `m+1` panels to compare the observed data with `m` sets of actual imputed values.
+Each function returns `m+1` panels that enable a comparison between the observed data and `m` sets of imputed values for the missing data.

 Here are some examples.
-For more details, please check the vignette [Visual diagnostics for multiply imputed values](https://agnesdeng.github.io/mixgb/articles/web/Visual-diagnostics.html).
+For more details, please check the vignette on GitHub [Visual diagnostics for multiply imputed values](https://agnesdeng.github.io/mixgb/articles/web/Visual-diagnostics.html).

 ``` r